Population synthesis of double neutron stars

 \subsubsection{Evolution of the magnetic field}

-There are no direct interactions between companions after formation of both neutron stars (except for coalescence and contact of magneto-spheres).
-At this stage the spin period and its evolution do not depend in any way on companion's properties.
-If this statement is true for a given numerical step then we call it a standard step.
-We can have such steps also in the time between formation of first and second neutron star if there are no mass transfers ongoing.
-In the standard step we calculate current spin period and its derivative according to equation~\ref{Omdot}.
-In addition we assume magnetic field of a pulsar is decaying exponentially in time:
+If there are no direct interactions between the binary members, the spin period and its evolution are independent of the companion's properties.
+This is the case after the formation of the first pulsar, unless there is ongoing mass accretion, and after the formation of the second neutron star until the contact of magnetospheres and coalescence.
+During these periods of independent evolution, constituting most of the pulsar's lifetime, the spin period evolves according to Equation ~\ref{Omdot}.
+In addition we assume that the magnetic field of a pulsar is decaying exponentially in time via Hall-like effect with ohmic dissipation (\citet{1990Natur.347..741R, 1994MNRAS.271..490G,1995MNRAS.275.1117U,1997MNRAS.292..167U, 1997MNRAS.284..311K,1999MNRAS.303..588K,1999MNRAS.308..795K}, see also Section \ref{roche} for other possiblities):

-where $\tau_d$ is the magnetic field decay time scale.
-The decay of the magnetic field is controversial with some analyses showing that it proceeds on a timescale of $2-5$Myrs \citep{2002ApJ...565..482G,2004ApJ...604..775G}, while other \citep{2006ApJ...643..332F} arguing that it may be an artifact of the assumed luminosity law.
-We include it as in general there seems to be some torque decay in pulsar evolution \citep{2006ApJ...643..332F}.
-The pulsar which formed earlier can be an exception as we assume that after it accretes any amount of mass its field ceases to decay.
-We also assume that there is a lower limit for the strength of magnetic field $B_{min}=10^8\;{\rm G.}$, i.e. that the magnetic field decay ceases once the field reaches this value.